 2:

-Personally i never cared much for the clothing at school.
-Everyone has their own style and can dress however the hell they want.
-I think that's pretty cool and helps the students at our school feel more comfortable with themselvs and stuff.
-Plus you don't even have to think much about what you're putting on but when you have a uniform you got to remember to always put it on.
+Personally I never cared much for the clothing at school.
+Everyone has their own style and can dress however they want.
+I think that's pretty cool and helps the students at our school feel more comfortable with themselves.
+Plus, you don't even have to think much about what you're putting on but when you have a uniform you got to remember to always put it on.
 Though I'm pretty sure people can get used to that quickly and it just becomes a habit.

-I think sweatpants are a-okay to wear.
+I think sweatpants are okay to wear.
 I don't know why they got banned.
 I mean sure it can be awkward for guys but i s it my fault that they wore sweatpants?
 Nah, they can deal with it.
 I think all clothing is fine as long as it isn't too skimpy or just stand out-ish.

 I think having school uniforms would be very interesting.
 I'd love to see the design and what our school would come up with.
 Uniforms are great in a sense that people would know where you're from and you wouldn't get bullied for your fashion sense, but on the other hand having to wear the same thing every day can get boring and if someone was out there to get you they'd know where to look.
 On a less morbid note they would be helpful in a sense but still fairly annoying.
-But I guess personally I would wear one, if i was more confident in and comfortable with myself.
+But I guess personally I would wear one, if I was more confident in and comfortable with myself.